RedisLabs/redislabs-docs/content/rs/networking/port-configurations.md

 ## Change the REST API port

-For the REST API, Redis Enterprise Software uses port 9443 (secure) and port 8080 (unsecure), by default.
+For the REST API, Redis Enterprise Software uses port 9443 (secure) and port 8080 (not secure), by default.
 You can change this to a custom port as long as the new port is not in use by another process.

 To change these ports, run: